PillowFishSticks/MP3-FeedMe/README.md

 3. The site to be responsive and navigable for various device sizes; desktop, tablet, and phone.
 For the content to look good on all of the devices.

-4. To learn more about FeedMe.

-5. To be able to connect to FeedMe's social media accounts.
+4. To be able to connect to FeedMe's social media accounts.

-6. To be able to click on recipes for further information about them.
+5. To be able to click on recipes for further information about them.

-7. To be able to add, edit, and delete recipes that I would like to share with others.
+6. To be able to add, edit, and delete recipes that I would like to share with others.

-8. To be able to search for recipes on the website using keywords.
+7. To be able to search for recipes on the website using keywords.

-9. To be able to log in and out with ease.
+8. To be able to log in and out with ease.

-10. To be notified that I have logged in or out of my account.
+9. To be notified that I have logged in or out of my account.

-11. To be notified about changes that are made, inlcluding adding, editing, and deleting recipes.
+10. To be notified about changes that are made, inlcluding adding, editing, and deleting recipes.

 ## Design Choices